gabefletch/site/README.md

 # site
-Deployment and code for my portfolio site.
+Deployment for my portfolio site.
+(See index.html)